alex-bellon/wikipedia/wikipedia.md

 ### Cryptography

+[Cryptographic attacks](https://en.wikipedia.org/wiki/Category:Cryptographic_attacks) - a method for circumventing the security of a cryptographic system by finding a weakness in a code, cipher, cryptographic protocol or key management scheme.
+This process is also called "cryptanalysis".

 [Differential Cryptanalysis](https://en.wikipedia.org/wiki/Differential_cryptanalysis) - Differential cryptanalysis is a general form of cryptanalysis applicable primarily to block ciphers, but also to stream ciphers and cryptographic hash functions.

 [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) - a method of securely exchanging cryptographic keys over a public channel.